 Music has the power to move us.
 It gives us pleasure and pain.
 It makes us feel love, hate, and every other human emotion you can think of, so it is no wonder that it is also the inspiration for tattoos.
 Many people want to show their deep appreciation for music by getting a music tattoo.
 Music tattoos are becoming increasingly popular with both men and women alike.
 Since the term “music tattoo” can bring very vague images to mind, in this article, we will discuss particular tattoo designs inspired by the love of musical things.

 Although anyone can choose a music tattoo, certain people are more likely to choose a musical design for their body art.

 - People who are avid listeners of music may choose to show their love of this art by adding art to their bodies.

 - Those in the music business are the most likely candidates for getting music tattoos.

 - A person who plays a particular instrument may choose a tattoo that symbolizes something musical.
-This can be a professional artist or someone who simply plays an instrument as a hobby.
+This can be a professional artist or someone who plays an instrument as a hobby.
 For example, I have played the flute since Jr. High School.
-I am not a professional by any means, but I do love the flute so I have a tattoo of a small flute with music notes rising out of the holes.
+I am not a professional by any means, but I love the flute, so I have a tattoo of a small flute with music notes rising out of the holes.